the-turing-way/the-turing-way/governance/community-calls/20240423-community-forum.md

 * What was the concern with Netlify (it isn't open source), very old Python / readthedocs you don't really control the stack either.
 It is a step up, but has similiar problems.
 * How can someone who is not technical support the WG?
     * Help us understand what features/automation people need
-    * Suggest URL redirects or services you would like to see (a blog, video hosting, ...)
+    * Suggest URL redirects or services you would like to see (a blog, video hosting, and more.)
     * From Q\&A:
         * JM: Suggestions for services (i.e. blog, next cloud synchronisation), ideas for sub-domains, feature requests (i.e. for translation and localisation).
 But don't want people to think that this can only come from the Infra WG.
 We worry about how to do things, so feedback on implementation is welcome.